FAQs - Accelerated JD

 A. Yes.Q.
 Will I be able to seek a job, externship or internship during the second summer?

 A. Yes.
-All accelerated summer classes are offered in the evening only.Q.
+Accelerated summer classes begin after 5 p.m.Q.
 How will accelerated students be ranked?

 A. Students in the Accelerated JD program will receive an official class rank as second-year students in their respective division at the conclusion of their third semester.
 Accelerated JD students may be ranked unofficially with first-year students at the conclusion of their third semester for the sole purpose of determining certain honors, including but not limited to some scholarships, career opportunities, and honor board competitions.Q.
 What are the advantages of the accelerated JD program?